PlanktoScope/PlanktoScope/documentation/docs/operation/software-upgrades.md

 Your PlanktoScope's embedded Raspberry Pi computer has a PlanktoScope-specific operating system (the *[PlanktoScope OS](../reference/software/architecture/os.md)*) with software for operating your PlanktoScope.
 If you purchased a PlanktoScope, then the SD card you received with your PlanktoScope already includes a particular release of the PlanktoScope OS; if you assembled your own PlanktoScope, then you installed some release of the PlanktoScope OS following the [standard software installation guide](../setup/software/standard-install.md) (or maybe the [non-standard software installation guide](../setup/software/nonstandard-install.md)).
 This guide provides information to help you either reset the software installed on your PlanktoScope or change to a different (newer or older) release of the PlanktoScope OS.

 The PlanktoScope project aims to keep improving the PlanktoScope software by fixing problems and making the software simpler and easier to use, releasing a new version of the software at least once each year.
 At the same time, we aim to keep the software compatible with all previous officially-released versions of the PlanktoScope hardware.
 For this reason, we strongly recommend everyone to keep their PlanktoScopes updated to run the latest stable release of the PlanktoScope software; and the PlanktoScope documentation will only support the latest stable release.
-You can always find the latest stable release at <https://github.com/PlanktoScope/PlanktoScope/releases/latest>, which will redirect you to a web page for the latest stable release.
+You can always find the latest stable release at <https://github.com/PlanktoScope/PlanktoScope/releases/latest>, which will redirect you to a web page for a specific release.

 All URLs in this guide are written assuming you access your PlanktoScope using [planktoscope.local](http://planktoscope.local) as the domain name; if you need to use a [different domain name](./index.md#access-your-planktoscopes-software) such as [home.pkscope](http://home.pkscope), you should substitute that domain name into the links on this page.